rubiefawn/remedy/core.md

 This reactive skill represents the mental acuity that allows one to understand logic and identify fallacies.
 Reason can be used to identify false information or remember critical information in a time of need.

 ### Intuition
-Intuition represents instinct and perception. **Intution directly affects your magical accuracy.**
+Intuition represents instinct and perception. **Intuition directly affects your magical accuracy.**

 #### Inspect
 This active skill represents the instinct of knowing what to look for and where.
 Inspect can be used to find a hidden compartment, notice and read a small inscription, or determine the authenticity of a precious stone.